-Ascot Court Antiques is a family-run gallery based in Saint Louis, USA.
+Ascot Court Antiques is a gallery based in Saint Louis, USA.
 We specialize in antique Chinese ceramics and works of art, serving collectors and enthusiasts hailing from nearly every corner of the globe.
 We focus predominantly on Ming – Qing non-imperial and export porcelain of good quality, but handle the occasional imperial porcelain, various works of art (mainly jade and bronze) and pre-Ming early ware as well.

 The trade and diaspora of Chinese works of art have been truly extraordinary in geographical and temporal scope.
 Shards of Ming blue and white have been excavated from sites throughout Southeast Asia, North Africa, and the coast of California.
 Longquan celadons can be found in the collections of Mughal emperors and Persian Shahs, while the first piece of Chinese porcelain (a Qingbai vase presented to Pope Benedict XII) was recorded to have reached Europe as early as 1338.
 So long have societies set sail and trade routes flourished, Chinese decorative arts have variously served as cultural ambassadors, transmitters of ideas, and treasured commodities.